-We are open every year from Easter to the end of September on Sundays and Bank Holidays from 2pm to 5pm when the windmill building is open for guided tours.
+Located at the eastern end of the Pewsey Vale, Wilton Windmill is open every year from Easter to the end of September on Sundays and Bank Holidays from 2pm to 5pm when the windmill building is open for guided tours.
 The shepherd’s hut shop, serving refreshments and gifts and providing a seating area, is also open at this time, as are the loos.

-You can visit the Windmill at any time – there is a picnic area with breathtaking views across to the Downs and the building can be viewed from the outside.
+You can visit the Windmill site at any time – there is a picnic area with breathtaking views across to the Downs and the building can be viewed from the outside.

 Dogs are welcome, but please keep them on a lead and pick up any mess before you leave.

 Wilton Windmill is in the middle of the North Wessex Downs Area of Outstanding Natural Beauty, which is a tranquil and stunning landscape of rolling chalk downland, forests, woods and dales.
 With so much space and so few people, you could be forgiven for thinking you are the only ones on the downs!
-Click on the logo below to find out other places and activities you can include as part of your visit to this unique part of England.

 We hope you enjoy your visit!

 - Windmill Society 2016 AGM 26th October 2016